 Most of the examples of this style of ukulele found today are hand carved by their manufacturers to assure perfection where the hole is concerned.
 They must meet specific requirements in order to produce the best sound quality.

-The Tahitian ukulele is not as old as other variations of the original ukulele style.
-It came from French Polynesia and was introduced in the Cook Islands in 1990.
+The Tahitian uke is not as old as other variations of the original ukulele style.
+It came from French Polynesia and was introduced in the Cook Islands in 90's.
 Its début came from a band called Te Ava Piti.